 How do you get into a career in pharmacy research?

-An MPharm, or Master of Pharmacy (the qualification needed before a pre-registration year and becoming a registered pharmacist), provides you with a unique set of clinical and scientific skills which will help you stand out if you are looking for employment in industry.
+A Master of Pharmacy degree (MPharm) provides you with a unique set of clinical and scientific skills which will help you stand out if you are looking for employment in industry or academic research.

 Academic pharmacy is vital to inform and progress the field of pharmaceutical science, along with the practice of pharmacy.
 It helps to strengthen the everyday pharmacy services we all access by developing the evidence base used to design new and better services.

 There are several routes to a career in clinical academic pharmacy.
 The National Institute for Health Research and Health Education England support the Clinical Academic Training Programme.
 Pharmacists are now able to apply for Clinical Doctoral Research Fellowships.
 This is a funded training opportunity directed to pharmacists who have a year’s experience of clinical practice and have undertaken the relevant research training required to be able to progress to a PhD.
 The award of the Fellowship covers salary costs and tuition fees, along with the costs associated with a research project.